Angular

 Yet another powerful thing you can do with ChangeDectorRef is to completely detach and reattach change detection manually with the detach and reattach methods.

 🚀 And there you have it!
 An easy way to tune your app’s performance.
-If you want to dig deeper into your understanding of change detection, I recommend this very informative post by Pascal Precht of thoughtram.
+If you want to dig deeper into your understanding of change detection, I recommend this by Pascal Precht of thoughtram.